Take It and Run

 Ezra watched as Kailo pulled the weeds from the ground.
-The young man was very sure to be gentle with his task, he always made sure to find the base of the weed before uncoiling it from the crop, which in that instance was corn.
+The young man was gentle with his task, always making sure to find the base of the weed before uncoiling it from the crop, which in that instance was corn.

-No words were exchanged for a while, but then the old man realized that he neglected to initiate the most important conversation.
-They needed to talk about seeds.
+No words were exchanged for a while.
+The old man, however, realized that he neglected to initiate the most important conversation.
+They needed to talk about the seeds.

 “It’s that time again, boy.”
 Ezra said, with a glint of sadness in his eyes.
 He reached in his pocket and took out a scraggly piece of paper and handed it to Kailo.

 “You want me to go now?”
 He had no problem searching for the seeds for the old man, but he was concerned about Ezra’s health.
 What if he left and Ezra passed away?
 The winters were only getting colder and even though Kailo had renovated the house several times, the poor old wooden abode was bound to collapse in no time.

 “The earlier you go, the sooner you can return and the sooner we can plan for the spring season,” Ezra said as excitedly as his voice could handle.

 “And if they come after you, what will you do?”
 Kailo asked, in a concerned tone.
 The ‘they’ he was referring to was one of the many groups of self-appointed leaders that governed the land.
 Since the government shutdown five years before, the frustrated citizens took it upon themselves to rule over their own territories.
 Due to differences in motives, the central governing power of each state split into even more divisions, making the once united nation more separated than it had ever been.
 One thing remained the same across most territories — possessing seeds was prohibited.